tongvtdan/apillis-mfg/MEMORY.md

   - **Progress Bar**: Dynamic progress bar that shows workflow progress based on selected stage
   - **Enhanced Project Display**: Comprehensive project information when a stage is selected
   - **Responsive Design**: Horizontal scrolling for smaller screens while maintaining visual flow
+  - **Database Integration**: Fixed to show all 8 workflow stages from database instead of only stages with projects

 - **Component Architecture**:
   - Maintained existing tab structure and navigation